hpc/charliecloud/doc-src/ch-fromhost_desc.rst

   :code:`-d`, :code:`--dest DST`

-    Place files whose destination cannot be inferred in directory :code:`DIR/DST`.
+    Place files whose destination cannot be inferred in directory :code:`IMGDIR/DST`.
 If such a file is found and this option is not specified, exit with an error.

   :code:`-h`, :code:`--help`
     Print help and exit.

   :code:`--no-infer`
-    Do no try to infer the destination of any files.
+    Do not infer the type of any files.

   :code:`-v`, :code:`--verbose`
     Pist the injected files.